DCsunset/LFReader/README.md

 - Local-first: Feeds and entries are stored in a sqlite3 database so that you can read local feeds even without Internet access.
 Futhermore, it supports archiving resources like images in the entries.
 - Dark mode support: Users can choose between light and dark modes
+- Flexible archiving options: User can use regex to filter the html tags and values when archiving

 ## Screenshots